Table of contents:

 Although the pricing per ground station (initial setup and monthly fee) will not be low enough to call it cheap, it will be the best option, by far for many businesses and private residents.
 Thousand acre far4ms in remote areas will benefit from the service.

-Video: Real-Engineering – Why SpaceX is Making StarLink
+Video: Real-Engineering – Why SpaceX Created the StarLink Satellite Constellation

-As with any ambitious project as complex and massive as Starlink there will be challenges that must be overcome.
+As with any ambitious project as complex and massive as the Starlink Satellite Constellation, there will be challenges that must be overcome.
 The technology is now proven and it’s realized by top professionals that the concept will work.
+The advantages of the SpaceX Starlink Satellite Constellation are evident.
 There are however two main concerns that must be addressed.
+Some experts are concerned about these disadvantages of the SpaceX Starlink satellite constellation

 Space junk is already a huge problem.
 The problem is getting bigger.
 Space junk mostly consists of man-made stuff. there are hundreds of thousands of objects in low Earth orbit.
 This is not a new problem.
 In 2009 a U.S. communication satellite collided with an inactive Russian satellite.
 The two collide at more than 22,000 miles per hour, resulting in thousands of pieces of debris, more space junk.

-Currently, there are 23,000 man-made fragments larger than 4 inches across that are being tracked in orbit.
+Currently, there are more than 23,000 man-made fragments larger than 4 inches across that are being tracked in orbit.
 Those are the pieces of debris that are large enough to track.
-It’s estimated that as many as 500,000 pieces between one half and 4 inches in size are in orbit.
+It’s estimated that as many as 500,000 pieces between one-half and 4 inches in size are in orbit.
 This debris is a problem.
 This debris is a threat to the International Space Station, satellites, space telescopes, and other useful objects in orbit.

 The concerns are addressing the astronomers’ ability to mitigate the reflections of the satellites.
 Just as we need almost total darkness to get a good view of the stars with our naked eyes, astronomers required even more darkness.